BlueStamp-Engineering-2022/Vansh_BSE_Project/index.md

 ﻿# Mask/Social Distancing Detection Construct
 COVID-19.
 A scary disease killing millions of people.
-Everyone is wearing masks, but it's hard to breath in them so they take them off.
+Everyone is wearing masks, but it's hard to breathe in them so many take them off.
 This increases the percentage of people infected by COVID-19.
 How do I know if I have come into contact with someone who isn't wearing a mask?
-With this machine, all your problems will dissappear.
+With this machine, all your problems will disappear.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|